3scale/pisoni/README.md

 ### Environment set up

-You will want to run tests in an isolated environment.
-We rely on Vagrant to manage such an environment, and on Docker to provide it (in the past we also used VirtualBox, but we no longer support it).

-The way to get you started is to visit the root of the project and type:

-    $ vagrant up

-This will probably fail if you haven't set up your `${HOME}/.dockercfg` file with quay.io credentials.
-Ask someone to set up your account there and then download your credentials and retry.

-Once that command finishes, you can enter the testing environment with:
+We are using [Docker Compose](https://docs.docker.com/compose/) to run the tests in an isolated environment.
+First, you need to make sure that the core and backend projects are under the same directory.
+Then, from the root of the core project, run:

-    $ vagrant ssh
+    $ make bash

-From now on, all commands should be entered within the environment you just entered.
+This will create two containers: one with core and all its dependencies, and another one with backend (using the code that you have under `../backend`).
+This way, we can test core against the backend container.
+When the command above finishes, you'll get a shell in the core container.

+If the command above fails, make sure to include your quay.io credentials in your `${HOME}/.dockercfg` file with quay.io credentials.

 ### Running tests